jnozzi/cocoadev.com/markdown/ChatRoom.md

 ----
 So I wanted to point out, folks.. don't be afraid to idle in cocoadev if you can.
 The biggest problem is people show up there, and, not seeing anyone active, leave before we can awaken from our crystalline caves of solitude to give them greetings.

-We've already had some pretty good conversations in there and some of us even sort of know what we're talking about :) Right now kwegibu (General/GormanChristian), triplesoft and I (General/KirinDave) are the only people active much there.
+We've already had some pretty good conversations in there and some of us even sort of know what we're talking about :) Right now kwegibu (GormanChristian), triplesoft and I (KirinDave) are the only people active much there.

 Join us :)

--- General/DaveFayram
+-- DaveFayram

 ----

 I agree with Dave, the room has been a great help and I've solved (and caused) a few problems there :-) Hope to see you there and if no one responds right away, don't leave, we are probably just out mowing the grass.

--- General/JoeZobkiw
+-- JoeZobkiw

 ----